Akkatecture/Documentation/content/docs/basic_concepts/aggregates.md

 Aggregates in Akkatecture exist as singletons in the actor system, and thus, by design, only one aggregate root instance can be created or used per `aggregateId` at any given time.
 Akkatecture gives you the constructs to avoid this with the use of `AggregateManager<,,>` which is essentially a message coordinater/dispatcher for the underlying aggregate.

-For most use cases the default `AggregateManager<,,>` will be sufficient all you need to do is to inherit from it
+For most use cases the default `AggregateManager<,,>` will be sufficient, and as usual, all you need to do is to inherit from it.

 ```csharp
 public class StoreAggregateManager :